 Other things that you'll need

 Beware of 2.1A "iPad" chargers as some of these use Apple-specific variable amperage that renders them incompatible with certain Android phones and tablets.
-I'm thinking specifically of the Google/Asus Nexus 7.
+I'm thinking specifically of the Google/Asus Nexus 7, which is notoriously finnicky with chargers.
 On the other hand, many Android devices work just fine with these adapters -- albeit often at a lower-than-advertised charging rate.
 As is often the case with cars and Androids, your mileage may vary.

 You'll also need somewhere to stow your phone while you drive.
 If you're using a totally hands-free system like a Pandora Link connection, you can simply toss the phone anywhere (a cup holder, the center console storage bin, or your pocket are all good spots).

-However, if you're using your phone for navigation and need to be able to use the screen or to interact safely with your phone because you're stuck using an analog connection, you might want to invest in a phone cradle of some sort.
+However, if you're using your phone for navigation and need to be able to use the screen or to interact safely with your phone because you're stuck using an analog audio connection, you might want to invest in a phone cradle of some sort.
 Many phone manufacturers (such as Samsung or Motorola) will offer specific car cradles for their high-profile phones, but they're usually overpriced and won't be compatible with next year's hot phone, so look for a quality universal cradle that uses a suction cup or adhesive to hold your phone to the car's windshield or dashboard.
+I like the Bracketron Mi-T Grip for its ability to stick almost any phone anywhere.
+Your needs may be different, so shop around.

 Avoid those "sticky" or "tacky" dashboard pads that simply hold your phone in place flat on the dashboard with little more than friction and gravity.
 They may be OK for most driving conditions, but you won't want your smartphone becoming an unsecured projectile in the event of a minor accident.